ganeshjoshi-gj/photostudioroom/README.md

 <h2> <b> Photostudioroom - Appointment Booking For Photoshoot &amp; Stock Images </b> </h2>

-I Made This Project in Python's <b> Django </b> Framework, For Database I Have Used <b> MySQL </b> and It is in The Development Server.
+I Made This Project in Python's <b> Django </b> Framework, For Database I Have Used <b> MySQL </b> and It is in The Development Server. <br>

-Photostudioroom is The Name Of This Website,
+Photostudioroom is The Name Of This Website, <br>
-There Are <b> Two </b>Facilities In My Website/Project, First is Appointment Booking For Photoshoot and Second is Stock Images Where Customer Can Purchase Images and Contributor Can Upload Images.
+There Are <b> Two </b>Facilities In My Website/Project, <br>
+First is Appointment Booking For Photoshoot and Second is Stock Images Where Customer Can Purchase Images and Contributor Can Upload Images. <br>

 <b> Appointment Booking:  </b>
 If Anyone Wants to Do a Photoshoot Then They Have to Go to a Studio and Wait For Their Turn,